Fossgate: Layout and architecture

 The street runs south-east, from the junction of Pavement, Whip-Ma-Whop-Ma-Gate and Stonebow, to Foss Bridge over the River Foss.
 Beyond the river, it continues as Walmgate.
 Lady Peckett's Yard, a snickelway, runs off the south-west side of the street, while Straker's Passage and Franklin's Yard run off its north-east side.

-Notable buildings on the north-east side include the 17th-century 8 Fossgate; the timber-framed 15 and 16 Fossgate, built about 1600; and the former Electric Cinema, the city's first purpose-built cinema.
-On the south-west side lie 35 Fossgate, built in about 1815 as the King's Arms; the tiny Blue Bell pub; 55-56 Fossgate, built in 1796; and the 17th-century gatehouse to the Merchant Adventurer's Hall, with the hall itself hidden behind.
+Notable buildings on the north-east side include the 17th-century No. 8; the timber-framed Nos.
+15–16, built about 1600; and the former Electric Cinema at Nos.
+19–22, the city's first purpose-built cinema.

+On the south-west side lie Nos.
+35–36, built in about 1812 as the King's Arms inn and a house; the Grade II*-listed Blue Bell pub at Nos.
+52–54; Nos.
+55–56, built in 1796; and the 17th-century gatehouse to the Merchant Adventurer's Hall, with the Grade I-listed hall itself hidden behind.